East St. Louis, Illinois: Climate

 East St. Louis, like all of Southern Illinois, is classified as humid subtropical by the Köppen classification, having hot, humid summers and cool winters.
 On July 14, 1954, the temperature in East St. Louis allegedly reached 117 F, the highest temperature ever recorded in America east of the Mississippi River.
-It is not considered a formal record, however, as the city had no weather station.
+It is not considered a formal record as the city had no weather station.